JMP-MO/PyEarthTools/packages/bundled_models/fourcastnext/README.md

 ## Training

 Once data has been cached to disk, training can be run with `fourcastnext/Training/train.py`.
 This contains a python script to run, and a dgxa100 compute job.

-If you have changed the pipeline, ensure you update it in the script.
+There is also a Jupyter Notebook which can be used to run the training.

 Additionally, you can change